micahstubbs/open-dozer/README.md

 	</a>
 </p>

-## 🚀 Dozer
+## 🚀 Open Dozer
-Dozer lets you hide menu bar items to give your Mac a cleaner look.
+Open Dozer lets you hide menu bar items to give your Mac a cleaner look.

 ###### You might also like [FiScript](https://github.com/Mortennn/FiScript), which lets you execute custom scripts on your files/folders from the context menu in Finder.
 <p align="center">